-Simply put it, if you work on your laptop at a hotel, café or anywhere that offers free wifi the people sitting nearby can all access your private details, passwords and credit card details.
-Using a VPN can protect you and your information.
+Simply put it, if you work on your laptop at a hotel, café or anywhere that offers free wifi the people sitting nearby can all access your private details, passwords and credit card details, access this page https://www.lesmeilleursvpn.com/ and start using a VPN to protect you and your information.
 Is it time you thought more about your online security?

 Both myself and Matt put this post forward, it is good to see that we think alike on some things J This is a post written by Ali Luke over at another excellent blog DailyBlogTips.com owned by serial and successful blogger Daniel Scocco.
 In this post Ali gives us some inspiration to keep on blogging when times are getting tough.